harmanacc/bimeh-website/agent-docs/start.md

    - Follow basic security practices (input validation, no client-side secrets)
    - Log activities securely
      6- the contents of the website should always be persian.
+     7- use `sonner` for toasts. for every operation .

 ## Coding Practices